goreleaser/goreleaser/www/docs/customization/archive.md

 !!! tip

-    You can add entire folders, its subfolders and files by using the glob notation, for example: `myfolder/**/*`.
+    You can add entire directories, its sub-directories and files by using the glob notation, for example: `mydirectory/**/*`.

 !!! warning